Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 4

 Heat vs. Knicks Betting Trends

 - The Knicks are outscoring opponents by 2.9 points per game, with a +240 scoring differential overall.
-They put up 116 points per game (11th in NBA) and allow 113.1 per outing (12th in league).
+They put up 116 points per game (11th in NBA) and give up 113.1 per contest (12th in league).

-- These two teams score a combined 225.5 points per game, 17.5 more points than this matchup's over/under.
+- The teams combine to score 225.5 points per game, 17 more points than this matchup's total.

-- Opponents of these two teams put up 222.9 points per game combined, 14.9 more points than this matchup's total.
+- Opponents of these teams average 222.9 combined points per game, 14.4 more points than this matchup's total.

-- Miami has won 30 games against the spread this season, while failing to cover or pushing 52 times.
+- Miami has compiled a 30-48-4 record against the spread this season.

-- New York has put together a 45-36-1 record against the spread this season.
+- New York has compiled a 45-36-1 record against the spread this year.

 Heat Player Props